-Although some people may find it a little morbid to remember this period of European history, I found it mesmerizing that these memories are not hidden away here.
-I believe this is to show that although there were negative times in the past, the city of Berlin has risen above it and progressed as a thriving, trendy travel destination.
+Although some people may find it a little morbid to remember this period of European history, I found it mesmerising that these memories are not hidden away here.
+Although there were negative times in the past, the city of Berlin has risen above it and progressed as a thriving, trendy travel destination.

 When walking through this beautiful city, take a few moments to look closely where you are.
-The chances are you’ll find bullet holes there helping to remind you that there were dark days.
-But do not fear as Berlin is prove that there are much brighter days ahead.
+The chances are you’ll find bullet holes reminding you that there were dark days.
+But do not fear as Berlin is proof that there are much brighter days ahead.
 (Sorry to be getting a little philosophical on you)…

-If World War II isn’t quite your cup of tea, how about learning about the fall of the Berlin wall during your travels here?
+If World War II isn’t quite your cup of tea, how about learning about the fall of the Berlin wall instead?
 This is a fascinating story and worth spending some time learning about.

-This kind of follows on from the point above — even though Berlin was in the middle of a crushing war, it has thrived into the city you see today.
+Following on from the point above, even though Berlin was in the middle of a crushing war, it has thrived into the city you see today.

 Spend some time walking through the Holocaust Memorial and you truly will appreciate how precious and valuable life is.
-Trust me, you will feel so very blessed after exploring this series of monuments.
+Trust me, you will feel so blessed to be alive after exploring this series of monuments.

-This exhibit has been cleverly done — the stones look to be the same height from the outside, but it is only once you’ve walked to the centre that you will notice the stones cushioning you from great heights.
+This exhibit has been very cleverly done.
+The stones look to be the same height from the outside, but it is only once you’ve walked to the centre that you will notice the stones cushioning you from great heights.
 It will make you realise how small you are compared with the wider world out there…

 When chatting with the locals abroad, I am always on the hunt to find out more about what the people are like.
 Having spoken to many people out in Berlin, I found them all to be very friendly and I have to say that they spoke better English than me!

-My brother has the fortune of being able to speak fluent German, so he was testing his skills whilst out there with me — one waiter told him his German was better than his!
+My brother has the fortune of being able to speak pretty much fluent German, so he was testing his skills whilst out there with me.
+One waiter told him his German was better than his!
 Such a nice gentleman and we continued to find wonderful people like this everyday in Berlin.

 When researching my trip to Berlin, I was surprised to hear that the parks were worth looking into.
-For me, this trip had all been about the history and architecture of the place.
+For me, this trip was all about the history and architecture of the place.
 However, I am so pleased we listened to our guide book suggesting walks around the parks.

 Tiergarten will easily take you many hours to explore and you will want to keep seeing more!
 Towards the centre of this sprawling park is a viewpoint (at the Victory Column) offering perfect 360 degree views across the city – well worth a look!